-Next, we turn our attention to the relationship between the surface termination of an electrode and the fraction of the total potential drop accommodated by the space charge region of the material in an effort to estimate the Schottky barrier.
-As shown in Fig.~\ref{fig:chgvolt}d, at low applied bias, the majority of the potential drop across the electrode can be found in the surface dipole $\delta\chi_{\rm s}^{\rm m}$ instead of the Schottky barrier, leading to a low space-charge fraction $\theta$.
-The fraction of the potential drop taking place across the semiconductor increases rapidly with applied bias, then, after 0.3-0.4 V, begins a significantly slower rise.
-The surface termination with the least surface charge trapping, 2H, unsurprisingly exhibits the largest fraction of the potential drop contained within the semiconductor at all potentials.
+Next, we calculate the Schottky barrier for each termination by determining the potential drop across the bulk semiconductor within our simulation, determined as $\varphi_{\rm s} = \bar \varphi_0 - \bar {\varphi}(z_{\rm c}) $, where $\bar \varphi_0$ is determined by Eq.~\ref{eq:asymptote} and $\bar {\varphi}(z_{\rm c})$ is determined from our calculations.
+As shown in Fig.~\ref{fig:chgvolt}(d), at low bias, the majority of the potential drop across the electrode is associated to the surface dipole $\delta\chi_{\rm s}^{\rm m}$ instead of the Schottky barrier, leading to a low space-charge fraction $\theta$.
+The fraction of the potential drop across the semiconductor increases rapidly with applied bias, then shows a much slower increase after $\sim$0.3 V. The surface termination with the least surface charge pinning (2H) unsurprisingly exhibits the largest fraction of the potential drop inside the semiconductor in the calculated voltage range.

-Having computed the Schottky barrier as a function of external bias, we can now calculate an important empirical parameter, the charge-pinning fraction $\mathscr{S}$, which describes the reduction of the Schottky barrier from its theoretical maximum due to charge trapping \cite{Kurtin1969a,Brillson1978,Tung2014,Natarajan1998,Bard1980,Cowly1965}.
-Explicitly, the charge-pinning fraction is defined (for n-type semiconductors) as:
+Having computed the Schottky barrier as a function of external bias, we can now calculate an important parameter, the charge-pinning fraction $\mathscr{S}$, which describes the reduction of the Schottky barrier from its theoretical maximum due to charge pinning \cite{Kurtin1969a,Brillson1978,Tung2014,Natarajan1998,Bard1980,Cowly1965}.
+Explicitly, the charge-pinning fraction is defined (for n-type semiconductors) as

-where $\mathscr{S}=1$ corresponds to an ideal semiconductor junction with no charge trapping, while a value of $\mathscr{S}=0$ indicates all the charge is caught in surface states, inducing complete Fermi-level pinning.
+where $\mathscr{S}=1$ corresponds to an ideal semiconductor junction with no charge trapping, while a value of $\mathscr{S}=0$ indicate that all the charge accumulates in surface states, inducing complete Fermi-level pinning.
 Here, $\chi_{\rm m}$ and $\chi_{\rm s}$ are the vacuum referenced electronegativity of the embedding medium and the semiconductor, respectively, which can be calculated as the opposite of the Fermi level when the vacuum section of the slab is aligned to zero \cite{Weitzner2017,Keilbart2017}.
-The value of $\mathscr{S}$ is typically obtained experimentally by measuring the Schottky barrier of a semiconductor against different chemical environments and measuring the slope of the resulting line of best fit.
+The value of $\mathscr{S}$ is typically obtained experimentally by measuring the Schottky barrier of a semiconductor against different chemical environments and calculating the slope of the resulting line of best fit.